UQatKIT/Eikonax/README.md

 # Eikonax: A Fully Differentiable Solver for the Anisotropic Eikonal Equation

-Eikonax is a pure Python implementation of a solver for the anisotropic eikonal equation on triangulated meshes.
+Eikonax is a pure-Python implementation of a solver for the anisotropic eikonal equation on triangulated meshes.
 In particular, it focuses on domains $\Omega$ either in 2D Euclidean space, or 2D manifolds in 3D Euclidean space.
 For a given, space-dependent parameter tensor field $\mathbf{M}$, and a set $\Gamma$ of initially active points, Eikonax computes the arrival times $u$ according to

 $$
 \begin{gather*}